Astaxanthin is Nature’s Strongest Antioxidant

 Salmon and shrimp feed off it to get their signature pink

 colour so that Astaxanthin is crucial to the aquaculture industry.
 Because natural Astaxanthin is so scarce, many fish farms are forced to use synthetic, petroleum-based Astaxanthin, which results in a lower quality product.
-Demand for natural Astaxanthin in this vertical is high but cost-prohibitive with legacy technology. ,
+Farmed salmon are notably less pink and , would havenearly white meat if not for synthetic dyes.
+Demand for natural Astaxanthin in this vertical is high but cost-prohibitive with legacy technology.

-Pond’s design for its first commercial plant has an annual capacity of 66 tonnes of Haematococcus algae.
+Pond’s design for its first commercial plant in Markham has an annual capacity of 66 tonnes of Haematococcus algae.